 – Elis´ ´ee Reclus: “L’Homme et la Terre” (1908)

-History Alike many other fields in humanities, history is “an ideal field for thinking long and hard about important questions” [AHA].
-It originates from the Greek word Ιστορια/ historia: “finding out, learning through research, narration of what is learned” and it signifies the two main modern usage forms of the term: To research about something and to tell a story.
+History, like many other fields in the humanities, is “an ideal field for thinking long and hard about important questions” [AHA].
+It originates from the Greek word ἱστορία / historia: “finding out, learning through research, narration of what is learned,” and it signifies the two main modern usage forms of the term: to research about something and to tell a story.
 Historians interpret primary sources, such as written documents, photographs or historical maps to explain complex phenomena [KH08, pp.4-7].
 The main goal of history is to study processes in the past to understand the situation in the present and make reasonable decisions for the future.
 The American Historical Association has developed the “five C‘s of historical thinking [that] together describe the shared foundations of [the] discipline” [AHA]:

 Change over time The lives of people, their languages and cultures are continuously changing.
 One goal of history is to describe these historical changes triggered by historical events.
 Snapshots in the form of historical maps or historical photography are used to tackle this task.